Applying for a Eudamed SRN registration number

 1. Create an EU login account

 EUDAMED is part of the European Commission.
-In order to access EUDAMED, you first have to create an EU login account via: Create your EU Login account
+In order to gain access to EUDAMED, you will first need to create an EU login account at: Create your EU Login account

-If you have an EU login account, you should go to the EUDAMED login page.
+Once you have an EU login account, browse to the EUDAMED login page

-The start screen of the actor registration module will show you 2 options.
-One option for registering your organisation in order to obtain an SRN is as an actor (manufacturer, importer, authorised representative or system/procedure pack producer).
-It is also possible to grant access to additional people within your organisation.
-In this case your organisation will already have an SRN.
+On the start screen of the actors module, you will see 2 options.
+The first is an option to register your organisation as an actor (manufacturer, importer, authorised representative or compiler of systems/procedure packs) in order to obtain an SRN.
+The second is an option to grant access to additional individuals within your organisation.
+In this case, your organisation already has an SRN.

-o Application for access: your organisation is already registered (already has an SRN) and you also need to access EUDAMED.
-The LUA within your organisation can grant you access to your own organisation.
+o Access request: your organisation registered previously (already has an SRN), and you now also require access to EUDAMED.
+The LUA for your organisation can grant you access to your own organisation.

-At step 1 of the actor registration you should enter your number from the national commercial register.
-At step 2 you should enter the address details associated with the relevant number from the national commercial register.
+In Step 1 of the actor registration, enter your number in the national commercial register.
+In Step 2, enter the address details linked to the relevant number in the national commercial register.

-For more information on future developments of EUDAMED, registration and the issuing of the SRN, please refer to the following websites.
+For more information regarding future developments of EUDAMED, registration and the issue of SRNs, please visit the following websites:

-• All European Commission (technical) information on EUDAMED: EUDAMED page
+• All technical and other information provided by the European Commission regarding EUDAMED: EUDAMED page

-• More information on the obligations of economic operators in EUDAMED: Ministry of Health, Welfare and Sport (VWS) website
+• More information on the obligation of economic operators participating in EUDAMED: Ministry of Health, Welfare and Sport website

 Please also monitor the current website with regard to future developments.